awsdocs/amazon-sagemaker-developer-guide/doc_source/model-managed-spot-training.md

 You can calculate the savings from using managed spot training using the formula `(1 - (BillableTimeInSeconds / TrainingTimeInSeconds)) * 100`\.
 For example, if `BillableTimeInSeconds` is 100 and `TrainingTimeInSeconds` is 500, the savings is 80%\.

+To learn how running training jobs on Amazon SageMaker spot instances works and reduces the billable time, see the [Amazon SageMaker Managed Spot Training Examples GitHub repository]()\.

 ## Managed Spot Training Lifecycle<a name="model-managed-spot-training-status"></a>

 You can monitor a training job using `TrainingJobStatus` and `SecondaryStatus` returned by [DescribeTrainingJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DescribeTrainingJob.html)\.
 The list below shows how `TrainingJobStatus` and `SecondaryStatus` values change depending on the training scenario: